-What To Look For In President Trump's Tax Returns – If We Ever See Them
+What To Look For In President Trump's Tax Returns — If We Ever See Them

 What precedent does this set?

-Deidre Liedel said she's also watching to see what kind of precedent the case might set about how much financial information elected officials can be forced to release.
+Liedel said she's also watching to see what kind of precedent the case might set about how much financial information elected officials can be forced to release.

 "I think there absolutely is a question here of a political motive," Liedel said.
 "And what does it mean for other people who may or may not want to get into politics."